Expat Filings

 SARL vs. SAS: Key Structural Differences

-The choice between SARL and SAS has no US classification consequence (both are per se corporations), but it affects French social contribution treatment for the manager-owner.
+The choice between SARL and SAS does not automatically determine US classification (both are eligible entities that typically default to corporate treatment), but it affects French social contribution treatment for the manager-owner.

 For US citizens who are also French social security contributors, the TNS vs. assimilé salarié distinction affects the total cost of owner compensation.
 See French Social Charges for rates by regime.